Introduction to Macroeconomics

 Which is the behaviour of consumption and investment?
 Why are fiscal policies so important?
 How can we assess the stability of social security systems?
 This course will examine the determinants of consumption and investment.
 It then turns to the investigation of the most important issues related to budget deficits and fiscal policies, including the consequences of underfunded social security systems.

 The module will be delivered through a combination of lectures (8 hours) and tutorials (3 hours).
-Tutorials will be delivered by a Teaching Assistant.

 On completion of the module, students will be able to: